Kade Munday

 Kade Michael Munday (born 4 January 1983) is an Australian cricketer who has played for Tasmania and an Australian rules footballer who played for the Tasmanian Football League club Burnie Dockers.

-Born in Burnie, Tasmania, Munday starred as a right-handed batsman in Tasmanian junior cricket and was selected for the Australia Under-19 cricket team training squad for the 2002 ICC Under-19 World Cup, but did not play for the side.
+Born in Burnie, Tasmania, Munday starred as a right-handed batsman in Tasmanian junior cricket and was selected for the Australia Under-19 cricket team training squad for the 2002 ICC Under-19 World Cup, but did not play for the team.
 He played one List A match for Tasmania, against South Australia on 21 January 2001, scoring one run.

 In football, Munday plays on the wing and is a 200-game veteran and co-captain of the Burnie Dockers Football Club.
 He has also represented Tasmania many times.